eat1000/ASA/README.md

 Type "./asa --help" from the command line to display program options:

     --bfile		Input genotype file in plink binary format.
-    --ifile		Input information file of a panel of population specific SNPs.
+    --ifile		Input information file of a panel of population-specific SNPs.
 The file is expected to have three columns without headers: the first is SNP ID, the second is population that the SNP is specific to, and the third is MAF of the SNP in the population.
     --out		Output file name (default: asa).
     --aiv		Calculate and output ancestral information vectors by the method of moment estimate.
-    --mle		Calculate and output ancestral information vectors by the approximated maximum likelihood estimate.
+    --mle		Calculate and output ancestral information vectors by the approximate maximum likelihood estimate.
     --psv		Calculate and output principal score vectors.
     --pca		Perform PCA and output top n eigenvectors, eigenvalues and PCs (default: n = 20).
     --freq		Calculate and output allele frequencies.